How to Treat Pectus Excavatum with Swimming

 Front Crawl Swimming

-This shows that the front crawl is dependent on a great upper body strength, especially on the shoulders.
+This shows that the front crawl is dependent on great upper body strength, especially on the shoulders.

 I highly recommend you combine the four strokes that I discussed, in every swimming session.